 Even for businesses which are inherently offline (restaurants, gyms, theatres etc.), new ways of working online have been found, as a matter of necessity.
-We’ve seen films being premiered on streaming services as a substitute for cinemas, restaurants turning to online-order and delivery-only, theatres releasing online performances and gyms transferring to video-call classes.
+We’ve seen films being premiered on streaming services as a substitute for cinemas, restaurants turning to online and delivery-only orders, theatres releasing digital performances and gyms transferring to video call classes.

-A surprising change to note is the amount of organisations that have changed fees to match the move to online.
-Be it services waiving delivery charges, free streaming of previously ticketed sporting or musical events, or un-gating content on news and entertainment sites, there’s been a definite shift towards open-sourced resources.
+A surprising change to note is the amount of organisations that have changed their fees to match the move to online.
+Be it services waiving delivery charges, free streaming of previously-ticketed sporting or musical events, or new and entertainment sites un-gating content; there’s been a definite shift towards open-sourced resources.
 This is a very ‘online’ thing to do – these organisations have realised that today’s online consumer expects much more for free (and can get it whether you give them permission or not), and will only pay if necessary.

 We live online now